Ambon Island, nestled in the Maluku Archipelago, is fast being recognised as one of the premier critter (muck) diving locations in the world.

 On the south side of Ambon and around Haruku Island we have wonderful coral walls, sea mounds, drop-offs, swim-thru’s, larger fish and wonderfully clear water.
 It’s not all about the muck and we love clear water diving too.
 The south side of Ambon and Haruku is largely virgin diving with deep walls, incredibly healthy corals, swim-thrus and caves, sea mounds in Baguala Bay.
 We have even found an incredible cave with stalactites and the home to a school of Flashlight Fish that mesmerize you when you turn your lights off.
 It’s the perfect twin for muck diving.

-While we do, of course, find macro critters here too, you can break out your wide angle lens and enjoy crystal clear water.
-If you want to keep you macro lens on, then we can find creitters that we do not see in Ambon Bay
+We do, of course, find macro critters here too.
+You can break out your wide angle lens and enjoy crystal clear water.
+If you want to keep you macro lens on, then we can find critters that we do not see in Ambon Bay.
+We used to call the Clear Water Side the 'wide angle side', but we find find so many unusual macro critters it is also that this isn't true